martius-lab/depRL/docs/source/usage.rst

 .. _usage:

 deprl uses 4 basic commands, partially derived from TonicRL: main, play, log, plot.
-We refer to the TonicRL `README <https://github.com/fabiopardo/tonic>`_ for further exlanations on how to use them.
+We refer to the TonicRL `README <https://github.com/fabiopardo/tonic>`_ for further explanations on how to use them.

 See below for brief explanations.